Nova Scotia wine: History

-A Cellared in Canada wine operation began in Truro in 1964 as part of the Peller brand, but commercial grape production in Nova Scotia is undocumented until 1979 with the arrival of Grand Pre Winery, owned by Roger Dial, founder of Appellation America.
+A Cellared in Canada (now known as International-Domestic blend) wine operation began in Truro in 1964 as part of the Peller brand, but commercial grape production in Nova Scotia is undocumented until 1979 with the arrival of Grand Pre Winery, owned by Roger Dial, founder of Appellation America.
 As Dial was planting and growing the L'Acadie Blanc variety and others at his vineyard in Grand Pre, Jost Vineyards under Hans Jost also began in the early 1980s on the Malagash Point peninsula next to the warm waters of the Northumberland Strait and Amet Sound.
 The Jost vineyard is still known as the longest running winery in Nova Scotia.

 The industry has since expanded slowly but steadily, introducing wineries such as St. Famille, Gaspereau Vineyards, Blomidon Estate Winery in the 1990s and fruit wineries such as Lunenburg County Winery.
 In 2003, the Wine Association of Nova Scotia (WANS) was created, of which most participants of the industry are members.
 The organization has served to promote and coordinate the efforts of the province's wineries.
 By 2015 there were 70 grape growers and nearly two dozen wineries in the province.
 There were 632 acre of vineyards in production in 2015.
 In December of that year, the provincial government announced funding to support the expansion of the industry, with a goal of doubling production by 2020.